JacksonElia/AFK_Apex_Bot/README.md

 If you want the bot to focus on gaining as much XP as possible, click on the `XP Grinding` button.
 It will jump out of the dropship at the end of the path and keep your from being kicked.
 Finally, open your Apex and click `start`.

+**Keep your screen on while you are having the bot AFK, it works by mimicking a player, so you have to have Apex visible and fullscreen.**
 **If you interact with Apex while the bot is active, it might get stuck.**

 # Frameworks, Tools, and Libraries used